Who was Mary of Nazareth, Jesus’ mother?

 Read Luke 2:1-7

-A religious ceremony for the women followed the birth of a Jewish child.
+A religious ceremony for the woman followed the birth of a Jewish child.
 This marked the end of the post-partum period, and the resumption of sexual relations between wife and husband.

 As a devout Jewess, Mary observed the rituals surrounding the birth of a child (Leviticus 12).

-During the ceremony in the Temple two people, Anna and Simeon, foretold an extraordinary future for Mary’s son.
+During the ceremony in the Temple two people, Anna the prophetess and Simeon foretold an extraordinary future for Mary’s son.

-After this, Mary and Joseph returned to Nazareth, where they lived with their family.
+After this, Mary and Joseph returned to the little town of Nazareth, where they lived with their family.
 During these years, Mary lived the normal life of a Galilean peasant woman.

-A Jewish woman had the responsibility of giving her children their basic education.
-Jesus’ introduction to the richness of Jewish religious ideas came initially from his mother, with male teachers later educating him in Torah.
+As a traditional Jewish woman, she had the responsibility of giving her son his basic education.
+Jesus’ introduction to the richness of Jewish religious ideas came initially from his mother, with male teachers later teaching him about Torah.

-Mary and her family seem to have been conservative Jews who took their religious duties seriously.
-Jesus was about twelve when they made the journey to Jerusalem.
+According to Luke’s gospel, Jesus was about twelve when he and his parents made a journey to Jerusalem.
 They travelled with a group of pilgrims to visit the great Temple and make sacrifices there.
+Read Luke 2:41-52

 For a woman from a small town in far-off Galilee, Jerusalem would be confusing, noisy, full of strangers, but also exciting, with strange sights and new experiences.

-On one of their visits to Jerusalem, Mary’s son Jesus stayed behind when the other members of his family set out for home.
+On this particular visit, Mary’s son Jesus stayed behind when the other members of his family set out for home.
 His absence was not noticed for some time.
+See The Lost Boy

 Men and women spent the major part of their lives in groups of their own sex.
-Jesus could have been with either group.
+As a boy who had just turned twelve, Jesus could have been with either group.
 As a child, he spent most of his life with the women’s group, but as a boy near adulthood, he could have been with the men’s group.

-Mary and her family looked for Jesus, and when they found him they all returned to Galilee.
+Mary and her family eventually found Jesus, and they all returned to Galilee.
 Mary continued her life as a normal Jewish/Galilean woman.

 Now read Luke 4:16-30, where Jesus was rejected at Nazareth, and Luke 8:19-21, where the family of Jesus visited him during his ministry.